Compact. Solid. Quiet. These are some of the words that come to mind when I think the Levoit LV-H132 purifier I own & tested.

 Yes, touching any of the controls causes a very short beep to show you’ve touched one of the controls.
 Additionally, the same is true for power up or down when the power button is pushed or when the unit is plugged into an outlet.

 Unfortunately, there’s no way to turn off the sound.
-If that’s a particular issue for you, consider the sibling models the Vista 200 and the even better Core 300 I reviewed here.
+If that’s a particular issue for you, consider the sibling models the Vista 200 and the even better Core 300 model.

 However, the beeps aren’t too loud and aren’t an issue in my opinion.